2022 European heatwaves: August heatwave

 Met Éireann issued a high-temperature advisory on 7 August, with temperatures forecast to reach above 25 C for a period of five days or more from 10 to 14 August.
 Met Éireann subsequently issued a Status Yellow high-temperature warning for Leinster and Munster on 9 August, warning of "very warm or hot" from 11 to 13 August, with "maximum temperatures of 27–29 C".
 Met Éireann extended its high-temperature warning nationwide from 12 August with highs of 30 C forecast.

 On 12 August, a temperature of 31.7 C was reported at Oak Park, County Carlow, breaking the Irish temperature record for August.

 Met Éireann issued a nationwide Status Orange thunderstorm warning on 14 August, with heavy downpours of rain and hail forecast.

 On 15 August the forecasted thunderstorms caused flooding, mainly in County Roscommon and County Carlow.

-During the heatwave in Ireland, two people died in water-related incidents in County Carlow and Clare.
-Four tourists were rescued by the coast guard in Howth after getting trapped on a sand bank off the Dublin coast, while an eight-year-old boy was rescued after he was swept out to sea at Doughmore Beach in West Clare.

 Irish Water appealed to people to conserve water as much as possible and warned that 37 water supplies around the country were being impacted by drought conditions.

 Italy

 June to August heatwave

 In Italy, the number of wildfires was three times the historical average by the end of June.
 Temperatures in Rome reached 40.8 C on 28 June.
 On 22 July, sixteen cities including Rome were put on the red state of alert, the country's highest heatwave alert to warn of serious health risks.
 A glacier collapse on the mountain of Marmolada on 4 July killed eleven, and was attributed to the abnormally warm temperatures.
 On 5 July, a state of emergency was declared in five northern regions in response to a severe drought in the Po valley, the worst in 70 years, and later for Tuscany.
+In total, an estimated 18,010 excess deaths were reported due to the heat wave.

 On the evening of 18 July, a large fire began in Massarosa, Lucca, which has destroyed 900 ha as of 21 July 2022, reaching the province of Pisa.

 On 19 July in Trieste, there was a blackout caused by a fire in Carso.